180 Degrees South: Conquerors of the Useless: Reception

 Minneapolis Star-Tribune praised the film by writing "If you are this close to chucking it all in, packing your bags and going vagabond, by all means do not see "180° South."
 Director Chris Malloy's eco-tourist documentary could stoke your wanderlust to the point of no return."
 They noted that the cinematography tended to meander at times and did not allow the viewer to learn much about Johnson himself, but that the film began to "brighten" after Johnson meets with Chouinard and Tompkins at the wildlife preserve that Tompkins founded in Patagonia in 1991.

 Spectrum wrote that the beginning of the film was deceptive in that its initial "Conversations of high adventure spliced between footage of rock climbing, surfing and mountaineering may easily trick the viewer into thinking this is a film about extreme sports," but that the "main clue that hints at a different purpose is the chill sound track."
 They expanded that it was not until after Johnson's unscheduled delay on Easter Island that viewers "first learn what 180° South is most obviously about," when "the theme of ecological conservation is played out in conversations about national parks, hydro-electric dams, indigenous wildlife, sustainable farming, consumerism, commercial fishing, reforestation and even development models."
 They note that the final two-thirds of the film shares the "intrinsic tension between conservation on the one hand and the mass-produced technological innovations that make the trip and film possible on the other".

 The Washington Post writes "Chris Malloy's film strikes so deeply into the heart of Patagonia's wilderness we come to feel at home there".

+Soundtrack

+Modest Mouse singer Isaac Brock's side project Ugly Casanova contributed nine songs, while James Mercer of The Shins and Broken Bells contributed two songs.
+Emmett Malloy, director of the White Stripes documentary Under Great White Northern Lights, assembled the soundtrack.
+Jack Johnson and Mason Jennings also contributed songs.

+Per Mercer, "I was invited to come down to Chile while they were filming it because they thought that I might be able to write some music for it.
+I worked with Isaac Brock on it.
+We just kind of watched footage after I came back and got inspired and we put together some music."